MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 > [!NOTE]
 > Type can be RoomOccupancy, PeopleCount, or InferredOccupancy.
 Role should be assigned to TenantPlacesManagement.
 See the [Microsoft Places PowerShell Gallery](https://www.powershellgallery.com/packages/MicrosoftPlaces/0.32.0-alpha) to learn more about PowerShell cmdlets.

-The following is the CSV file format for People Count.
+The following is the CSV file format for PeopleCount.

 |Column name  |Column order  |Comment |Example |
 |---------|---------|---------|---------|